Environmental Monitors on Lobster Traps and Large Trawlers

 While the project was initiated at NOAA's Northeast Fisheries Science Center in 2001, the Gulf of Maine Lobster Foundation leads the administration/operations along with several partners.

-To see a map of bottom temperature observations from the last month from both systems, click here.
+To see a map of bottom temperature observations from the last month, click here.

 To see an animation of raw temperature profiles from the last month, click here.